 in order to receive federal or state funds for summer school.

 Federal Pell Grant - Available to undergraduate students based on enrollment and financial need.
 This award will be at an amount that is prorated based on the shorter summer period as compared to the academic year.

-PHEAA State Grant – Available to students who submit an application online at www.pheaa.org and you must also be enrolled in a minimum of 5 weeks of study; sessions can be combined to meet the five week requirement.
+PHEAA State Grant - Available to students who submit an application online at www.pheaa.org, and you must also be enrolled in a minimum of five weeks of study.
+Sessions can be combined to meet the five-week requirement.
 If 50% or more of enrollment is online courses, you may not be eligible for funding.